 While he comes to us from a very different research background, he is already getting excited about this new and interesting challenge.
 As Assistant Director, Dayne hopes to contribute meaningfully to downtown Tulsa’s burgeoning arts and humanities scene.
 He is most excited to help his Tulsa community grow and to have meaningful, rich conversations about books, movies, music, and art.

 Alex Isaak, Special Projects Coordinator

-Alex Isaak is an experienced newscast, video and podcast producer with more than six years of experience.
+Alex Isaak is a two-time Emmy Award Winning journalist with more than six years of producing experience.
 Before shifting her focus to nonprofits and the humanities, she worked at KOTV – News On 6 as the 5 PM newscast producer and produced special live coverage for big breaking news events, including a two-hour digital livestream during the 2022 Midterm Elections.
 Her work has received state-wide recognition, as she was recently named a finalist for the 2023 Great Plains Journalism Award.
 She is also the co-creator and producer for the Talk Film Society podcast, Dream Little Deeper, a critical retrospective of the Walt Disney Animation Studios.